 As for not being able to “make” birds or animals do anything, that’s preposterous (referring to a comment in Quora).

 Humans have been training animals be they horses, and even falcons going back to the time of Genghis Khan or the great Barnum & Bailey Circus which had hundreds of trained animals.

 We in the US might all be speaking German today if it were not for the 500,000 homing pigeons that were trained during World War II to deliver messages from behind enemy lines.

 Riddle me this?
 Who is a bird person?
-Is a part of my DNA?
-How do I know if I am not a bird person.
+Is it a part of my DNA?
+How do I know if I am not a bird person?